bartmichu/node-urbackup-server-api/README.md

 The use of group ID is preferred over group name for repeated method calls.

 **Kind**: instance method of [<code>UrbackupServer</code>](#UrbackupServer)
 **Returns**: <code>boolean</code> - When the removal is successful, the method returns a Boolean value of true.
 If the removal is not successful, the method returns a Boolean value of false.
-However, there is a known UrBackup bug where it returns true even when called with a non-existent groupId.

 | Param | Type | Description |
 | --- | --- | --- |